Death of Pablo Escobar: Events

-Knowing that the Tequendama Residences belonged to the Retirement Fund of the Military Forces, Escobar knew that the phones were tapped.
-The government took advantage of Escobar's constant concern for his family, which they used as bait to locate him with French and British technology that they had acquired with the help of the DEA, which not only identified the calls but also triangulated his location.
-Escobar also knew that he could not spend more than two minutes making a call.
+Knowing that the Tequendama Residences belonged to the Retirement Fund of the Military Forces, Escobar knew the phones were tapped.
+The government took advantage of Escobar's constant concern for his family, which they used as bait to locate him with French and British technology they had acquired with the help of the DEA, which not only identified the calls but also triangulated his location.
+Escobar also knew he could not spend more than two minutes making a call.
 When calling Residencias Tequendama he used to fake his voice, pretending to be a reporter, in order to be able to speak to his family.
 With no men or money, Escobar, who was already suffering from gastritis, tried to create a guerrilla movement called 'Antioquia Independiente', but instead preferred to make approaches to the FARC to become an accountant for the money from extortion and kidnappings, and for the drug trafficking business in which they had begun to venture a few years earlier.
 None of these initiatives came to fruition.

 On December 1, 1993, Escobar celebrated his last birthday accompanied by his cousin Luzmila Gaviria, his mother and Álvaro de Jesús Agudelo 'Limón', the latter being his last bodyguard but who had previously been his brother Roberto's driver.
 The next day, on 2 December 1993, desperate, Escobar called his family again.
-Although in the previous days Escobar had been moving in a taxi accompanied by his Bodyguard 'Limón' to avoid being located and calling for less than 2 minutes, Escobar remained inside the house, but that day he managed to avoid being located by speaking for less than two minutes.
+Although in the previous days Escobar had been moving in a taxi accompanied by his bodyguard 'Limón' to avoid being located and calling for less than two minutes, Escobar remained inside the house, but that day he managed to avoid being located by speaking for less than two minutes.
 Following the same routine, Escobar continued calling pretending to be a journalist, but the second call went over two minutes, so he was immediately located.
 Escobar was found in a house in Los Olivos neighbourhood, a middle-class residential area of Medellín close to Atanasio Girardot Sports Complex by Colombian special forces, using technology provided by the United States, which allowed them to trace Escobar's location after he made a long call to his family.
 Police tried to arrest Escobar but the situation quickly escalated to an exchange of gunfire.
 Escobar was shot and killed while trying to escape from the roof, along with 'Limón', who was also shot.
 He was hit by bullets in the torso and feet, and a bullet, which struck him in the head, killing him.
 This sparked debate about whether he killed himself or whether he was shot and killed.